 Meet our board

-Jacqueline Totterdell, Group Chief Executive Officer
+Jacqueline Totterdell, Chief Executive

 Jacqueline was appointed the Group Chief Executive of the St George’s and Epsom and St Helier hospitals group in August 2021, after joining St George’s University Hospitals NHS Foundation Trust as Chief Executive in May 2017.
 Jacqueline is also the CEO Lead for the South West London Acute Provider Collaborative.